 - 1. This CMM establishes the standards, rules and procedures to establish the SPRFMO OP and to ensure it achieves the objectives specified in Article 28 of the Convention. - 2.
 The purpose of the SPRFMO OP is to facilitate the collection of verified scientific data and additional information related to fishing activities in the Convention Area and its impacts on the ecosystem, and also to support the functions of the Commission and its subsidiary bodies, including the CTC. - 3.
 The SPRFMO OP shall apply to all fishing vessels flying the flag of a Member or Cooperating non-Contracting Party (CNCP) fishing for fisheries resources in the Convention Area for which a minimum level of observer coverage applies in the relevant CMMs in force. - 4.
-Notwithstanding paragraph 3 above, for artisanal fishing vessels less than 15 metres from coastal developing States fishing for jumbo flying squid, where extraordinary accommodation and safety concerns may exist that precludes deployment of an onboard observer in accordance with the SPRFMO Observer Programme, a coastal developing State will employ an alternative scientific monitoring approach that will collect data equivalent to that specified in this Observer Programme and in CMM 18-2020 (Squid), in a manner that ensures comparable coverage.
-In any such cases, the Member or CNCP wishing to avail itself of an alternative approach must present the details of the approach to the Scientific Committee for evaluation.
-The Scientific Committee will advise the Commission on the suitability of the alternative approach for carrying out the data collection obligations set forth in this Observer Programme and in CMM 18-2020 (Squid).
-Alternative approaches implemented pursuant to this provision shall be subject to the approval of the Commission at the annual meeting prior to implementation.
-Once the alternative approach has been approved, the coastal developing State will notify the Commission prior to the start of their fishing operations.
-This derogation does not extend to any other obligations contained in this or other CMMs in force.
-This exception will be revised by the Commission in 2026.
-Unless otherwise decided by the Commission, this derogation will expire on 1 January 2026. - 5.
+Notwithstanding paragraph 3 above, for artisanal fishing vessels under 15 meters of length overall fishing for jumbo flying squid, a coastal developing State may use an alternative scientific monitoring programme to collect data equivalent as those specified in CMM 02-2025 (Data Standards) and in CMM 18-2025 (Squid), in a manner that ensures comparable coverage.
+Before using an alternative programme, a Member or CNCP shall present the details of the programme to the Scientific Committee for evaluation.
+The Scientific Committee shall advise the Commission on the suitability of the alternative programme for carrying out the data collection obligations set forth in CMM 02-2025 (Data standards) and in CMM 18-2025 (Squid).
+Alternative programme implemented pursuant to this provision shall be subject to the approval of the Commission at the annual meeting prior to implementation.
+This derogation does not extend to any other obligations contained in this or other CMMs in force. - 5.
 Members and CNCPs are encouraged to undertake their best efforts to have observers on board their fishing vessels1 flying their flags and fishing for fisheries resources in the Convention Area for which there is no fishery-specific CMM in force.
 The Scientific Committee shall provide advice to the 8th meeting of the Commission in 2020 on the appropriate levels of observer coverage for these fisheries. - 6.
 Observers shall have the rights and duties set out in Annex 1 of this CMM.
-Members and CNCPs shall ensure that observers from their national observer programmes perform their duties.
+Members and CNCPs shall ensure that observers from national observer programme or alternative programme perform their duties. - 7.
+Members and CNCPs shall also ensure that owners and fishing operators, vessel captains, officers and crew of vessels flying their flag: - a) Respect the rights of observers set out in Annex 1 of this CMM, and - b) comply with the standards and duties set out in Annex 2 of this CMM. - 8.
+Members and CNCPs shall ensure that their national observer programmes and service providers only deploy independent and impartial observers. - 9.
+The Commission, based on the advice of the SC, should explore and, where feasible, complementary with other means of collecting scientific data and additional information in conjunction with human observers.